 That sounds like a steal.
 I don’t have to pay a single dollar out of my pocket to connect with millions of people around the world.
 But if we go back to our economics principle: nothing is free, because someone always has to bear the cost.

 Who is that someone in this example?

 Surprise, surprise that’s us.
 You, me and the everyday individual.
 Let me explain how.

-Understandably, Facebook has to make a profit which they do through the use of ads across their app and their website platform.
+Understandably, online application has to make a profit which they do through the use of ads across their app and their website platform.

 Here’s the catch though.
 Unlike cable television, these ads aren’t just generic.
-Facebook and Instagram both run off targeted ads to further increase their profit.
+Every online chat apps run off targeted ads to further increase their profit.
 Ads that target your preferences and tastes based on your likes, follows, and searches.

-So that harmless search for a product you heard about is now going to show up on Facebook and Instagram, along with numerous other websites thanks to cross-platform cookies that track you across different websites.
+So that harmless search for a product you heard about is now going to show up on your chat applications, along with numerous other websites thanks to cross-platform cookies that track you across different websites.